Top 3 Tips for Adding Music to Video with Editing Software

 Sound helps to evoke emotions amongst a video audience.

-As such, content creators must know how to add music to video with editing software.
+Content creators must know how to add music to video with editing software.